What Is The Best Oil For Cooking?

 Polyunsaturated Fats – Usually come from vegetables, seeds, or nuts such as corn, safflower, sunflower, soybean, cotton seed, and sesame seeds oils.
 These fats are liquid at room temperature.

 Trans Fatty Acids – Trans fats are produced when liquid oil is made into a solid fat, such as shortening or margarine.
 This process is called hydrogenation.
-Trans fats act like saturated fats and can raise your cholesterol level.

 Smoking Points of Fats and Oils: